FlorianPfisterer/2D-LSTM-Seq2Seq/README.md

 and inference forward propagation code by comparing the predictions in both modes to each other when the same target tokens are used.
 This includes the handling of padding for batches that contain sequences of different lengths.
-* The tests in [`test_lstm2d_fit.py`](test/test_lstm2d_fit.py) make sure the 2D-LSTM can fit a small synthetic dataset in a few iterations (sanity-check).
+* The tests in [`test_lstm2d_fit.py`](test/test_lstm2d_fit.py) make sure the 2D-LSTM can fit a small synthetic dataset in a few iterations (to sanity-check it).

 ## Future Work
 This model currently does not use any attention mechanism.
 Future research might try removing the 2D-recurrence